 The keto diet is what you could call "trendy."
-It's on track to become the number one diet in 2018, was the most-googled diet topic of the last 12 months, and currently boasts a host of celebrity followers, including Halle Berry, Megan Fox, Kourtney Kardashian, Adriana Lima, and more.
+It's been one of the most popular diets for weight loss for several years and boasts a host of celebrity followers, including Halle Berry, Megan Fox, Kourtney Kardashian, Adriana Lima, and more.
 But unlike many fad diets, the keto diet has a storied history—it actually dates back to the '20s, when it was first developed as an epilepsy treatment, and has been scientifically supported and thoroughly researched for decades.

 "You should be prepared for the transition into a ketogenic state," she told MyDomaine.
 "This often comes with a temporary loss of energy, body aches, brain fogginess, often referred to as the 'keto flu.'
 This often causes people to abandon this diet, assuming it isn't working for them.
 However, this period typically only lasts two to four days, and symptoms can be lessened with the help of an expert to guide you through this stage.
 As you begin the full transition into ketosis, the fog lifts, energy is restored at a much greater level than before, and most people find that they have shed several pounds of body weight."

 She specifies that, in order to reach this state of ketosis, you must cut out all carbohydrates (this stealthy carb counter can help), ease up on the protein, and eat the right types of fat.
 "Fruit is a carbohydrate!
 The only exception here is the avocado, which is mainly fat.
 I recommend all fruit to be removed in the first month, and then slowly introduce low-sugar fruits such as berries," she explains.